-Where a position on the Executive Committee falls vacant between biennial conferences, it may be filled for the remainder of the allotted term through a postal ballot of members to be conducted by the remaining members of the Executive Committee with nominations being called within 30 days of the vacancy occurring.
+Where a position on the Executive Committee falls vacant, it may be filled for the remainder of the allotted term upon agreement by all remaining members of the Executive Committee with nominations being called within 30 days of the vacancy occurring.

 6. Powers and Responsibilities of Office Holders

-Where the President undertakes such activities without prior agreement on policy at a biennial meeting, statements made on behalf of the Association shall be subject to ratification at the next general business meeting.
+Where the President undertakes such activities without prior agreement on policy at a General Meeting (as defined in Article 7), statements made on behalf of the Association shall be subject to ratification at the next General Meeting.

-Powers of other office bearers are set out in the By‐laws.
+Powers of other office holders are set out in the By‐laws.

-A conference of the Association shall be held biennially at such times and at such places as the Executive Committee shall determine following consultation with the host librarian/director.
-During the course of the biennial conference, at least one general business meeting shall be held.
-The procedures and rules for meetings and set out in the By‐laws.
+A conference of the Association (hereinafter referred to as the “Conference”) shall be held biennially in principle at such times and at such places as the Executive Committee shall determine following consultation with the host Librarian/Director.
+During the course of the Conference, a general business meeting (hereinafter referred to as the “General Meeting”) shall be held.
+The procedures and rules for meetings are set out in the By‐laws.

-The members present at a General Business meeting may appoint Standing Committees, Working Parties, Task Forces, or make other appropriate arrangements, for carrying out studies, or special tasks determined by the meeting.
-The Standing Committees and other bodies shall operate in accordance with the Association’s By‐laws.
+The Institutional Members present at a General Meeting may appoint Special Committees, Working Parties, Task Forces, or make other appropriate arrangements, for carrying out studies or special tasks determined by the meeting.
+The Special Committees and other bodies shall operate in accordance with the By‐laws.

 All funds are to be used to advance the aims of the Association and to meet the administrative costs associated with its operation.

-The Constitution of the Association of Parliamentary Librarians of Asia and the Pacific may be amended by a two thirds majority of Institutional members at a duly constituted meeting with at least 60 days’ notice in writing of the proposed change required.
+The Constitution of the Association of Parliamentary Librarians of Asia and the Pacific may be amended by a two‐thirds majority of Institutional Members present at a duly constituted General Meeting with at least 60 days’ notice in writing of the proposed change required.

-The By‐laws may be amended by a simple majority of full members present at any duly constituted business meeting or by postal ballot.
+The By‐laws may be amended by a simple majority of Institutional Members present at a duly constituted General Meeting.

-The Association shall be dissolved if a two thirds majority of the Institutional members present at a duly constituted general meeting decide by special resolution that it be dissolved.
-However, written notice must be given to the membership at least 60 days in advance of any meeting constituted for the purpose.
+The Association shall be dissolved if a two‐thirds majority of the Institutional Members present at a duly constituted General Meeting decide by special resolution that it be dissolved.
+However, written notice must be given to the Institutional Members at least 60 days in advance of any meeting constituted for that purpose.

-Note 1 – State and Provincial legislatures eligible for membership of the Association are those legislatures where powers are defined or established in conjunction with the national constitution.
+Note 1 – State or Provincial legislatures eligible for membership of the Association are those legislatures where powers are defined or established in conjunction with the national constitution.

-Note 2 – the Chief Librarian or Director may designate the Deputy Librarian of Deputy Director or equivalent to represent the legislature as Institutional Member.
-The designated person must have full authority to speak and act on behalf of the Library.
+Note 2 – The Librarian/Director may designate the deputy librarian, deputy director or equivalent to represent the legislature as an Institutional Member.
+The designated person must have full authority to speak and act on behalf of the legislature.